If you want to know how long affairs last, we must first establish what kind of affair it is. There are 3 different types of affairs.

 If your spouse sees you as the better place, s/he will very likely try to rekindle things with you.

-Therefore, we suggest you always, always be strong and confident, be as tough as you need to be without being heartless, and demonstrate in many ways that YOU are the best thing for them.
+Therefore, we suggest you always work on the PIES of attraction, always be strong and confident, be as tough as you need to be without being heartless, and demonstrate in many ways that YOU are the best thing for them.